Alec Díaz

-Alec Díaz (born December 7, 2001) is a footballer who plays as a forward for Toronto FC II in MLS Next Pro.
-Born in the mainland United States, he represents the Puerto Rico national team.
+Alec Díaz (born December 7, 2001) is a Puerto Rican footballer who plays as a forward who currently plays for the Puerto Rico national team.

 Early life

-Díaz was born in San Juan, Puerto Rico and began playing soccer at age three or four.
+Díaz began playing soccer at age three or four.
 He played youth soccer with Pacific Northwest SC(PacNW).
 He also played at the state level for Washington.

 In 2015, he joined the Seattle Sounders FC Academy via the Sounders Discovery Program.
 At the U16 level, he helped them win the Youdan Trophy in 2016 defeating FC Basel.
 In 2018, he won the USSDA National Championship with the U17 Sounders, scoring 36 goals in 38 matches across all competitions and also scored the winning goal to win the Generation Adidas Cup over the New York Red Bulls Academy.

 Club career

 In 2018, he signed a USL Academy contract with Seattle Sounders FC 2 (later renamed to Tacoma Defiance).
 He made his USL debut on September 5, 2018, appearing as a 59th-minute substitute in a 4–4 draw against the Tulsa Roughnecks.
 He scored his first professional goal on October 10 against the Colorado Springs Switchbacks.
 Díaz signed a professional contract with Seattle Sounders FC 2 ahead of their 2019 season.
 In his first full professional season, he scored one goal in 16 appearances.
 In 2020, he ranked in the top 10 in the league in combined goals and assists per 90 minutes, the only teenager in the top 10.
+On August 3, 2020, he scored a brace in a 4-0 victory over Portland Timbers 2.
+He was later named to the USL Team of the Week, following the performance.

 In March 2022, he joined Toronto FC II of MLS Next Pro.
+On September 15, 2023, he scored a brace with two goals in two minutes against New York City FC II.

+In March 2024, he signed with Colorado Rapids 2 for the 2024 season.
+He made his debut on March 17, recording his first assist for the club in a match against St. Louis City 2.
+He scored his first goal on March 21 in a 2024 U.S. Open Cup match in a 3–0 victory over Azteca FC.